 " The Sabermetric Revolution is like the story behind the story.
 Michael Lewis' classic tugs at our heartstrings and opens our eyes, but Baumer and Zimbalist help us look behind the curtain.
 If you've ever wanted to understand what happens in the other offices around the GM, this is a brilliant book."
 Will Carroll, Lead Writer for Sports Medicine, Bleacher Report, Member, BBWAA and PFWA

 "Moneyball was a good read by Michael Lewis and a good part for Brad Pitt, but as Ben Baumer and Andrew Zimbalist show, it was primarily a good fairy tale.
 The Sabermetric Revolution doesn't just debunk, but has a high slugging average with all sorts of valuable new insights and baseball numbers.
 But, be on guard, stats freaks: it isn't doctrinaire.
 Spoiler alert!
 The authors dare say that bunting can actually be good for you. "

 Frank Deford, author, journalist, commentator for NPR, HBO Real Sports

 "The Sabermetric Revolution is an excellent and well-written look at where sabermetric knowledge stands today.
 This is a very useful book."
 Economist Tyler Cowen on his blog, Marginal Revolution.

-His next book, Circus Maximus: The Economic Gamble Behind Hosting the Olympics and the World Cup., will be published by the Brookings Institution Press in February 2015.
+His latest book, Circus Maximus: The Economic Gamble Behind Hosting the Olympics and the World Cup, was be published by the Brookings Institution Press in February 2015.
 An updated and expanded paperback edition was published in February 2016, along with Japanese, Chinese and Spanish editions.
 Circus Maximus was selected by The Economist as one of the best books of 2015.
 Early reviews include: